-B.A., Mathematics and Psychology, Computer Science minor, College of the Holy Cross, magna cum laude
+B.A., magna cum laude, Mathematics and Psychology, Computer Science minor, College of the Holy Cross

-Connecticut Department of Public Utilities Control; Maine Public Utilities Commission; Massachusetts Department of Public Utilities; New Hampshire Public Utilities Commission; Ontario Energy Board; Régie de l’énergie du Québec
+Connecticut Public Utilities Regulatory Authority; Federal Energy Regulatory Commission; Maine Public Utilities Commission; Massachusetts Department of Public Utilities; New Hampshire Public Utilities Commission; New Jersey Board of Public Utilities; Ontario Energy Board; Régie de l’énergie du Québec; Washington Utilities and Transportation

 We reviewed and evaluated long-term natural gas supply and demand, existing natural gas pricing dynamics, and future implications associated with new natural gas infrastructure in New England.
 We evaluated the […]

 We produced a high-level forecast of peak demand growth for New York City and Long Island between 2014 and 2020.
 We forecasted demand that is in excess of current pipeline and […]

 We have provided a range of demand forecasting services to natural gas distribution companies as part of their Forecast and Supply Plan filings.
 Services range from complete integrated resource planning […]